Insurance Assessments and Fees

 All companies licensed to sell automobile insurance in the state of Colorado are required to complete the assessment, even if at the July 1 assessment date there are no cars insured (report zero on the assessment form).

 Step 1- Assessment Reporting

-Every year each company is required to report the number of motor vehicles insured on July 1.
+Every year insurance companies licensed to issue motor vehicle policies in Colorado are required to report the number of motor vehicles insured on July 1 to the CATPA Office.
 All insured vehicles, both private and commercial, with a declared gross weight of 26,000 lbs. or less must be included in calculating the biannual assessment.
 These figures must be reported to the CATPA office on or before August 15th of every year on the CATPA Insurance Assessment Reporting form.
 The assessment fee is then calculated based on the number of vehicles reported.
 The fee is $1.00 for each insured vehicle.

 Step 2- Payment of the Assessment Fee

-On or before February 1st each year, the CATPA staff will compare the list of insurers who paid the biannual fee with the list compiled by the Division of Insurance of all insurance companies licensed to insure motor vehicles in the state and shall notify the commissioner of the Division of Insurance of any insurer’s failure to report and/or pay the fee.
+On or before February 1st of each year, the CATPA staff wis required to report to the Division of Insurance any insurer's failure to report and/or pay the CATPA fee.
+In doing so, CATPA receives a list from the Division of Insurance of all insurance companies licensed to issue motor vehicle policies in Colorado and then compares this list with those companies who have submitted their assessment and payment.
+Companies not reporting to CATPA are then reported to the Division of Insurance.
 The Commissioner of Insurance will notify the insurer of the fee requirement.
 If the insurer fails to pay the fee within fifteen days after receiving the notice, the Commissioner may suspend the insurer’s certificate of authority or impose a civil penalty of not more than one hundred twenty percent of the amount due or both.